TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>gc.retry_interval</code>
 </td>
 <td>
-ow long a move to the GC to-do list can remain failed before it is re-attempted.
+How long a move to the GC to-do list can remain failed before it is re-attempted.
 Expressed as a time-value
 </td>
 <td>